Notice to the Annual General meeting in Mycronic AB (publ)

 Tel: +46 8 638 52 00

-e-mail: pierre.bror[email protected]
+e-mail: [email protected]mycronic.com

 Sven Chetkovich